Cohabitation Solicitors

 With an increasing number of couples choosing to live together outside of marriage, it’s important that cohabiting couples are legally protected.
 Unfortunately, cohabiting couples are not legally protected in the same way that married couples or those in a civil partnership are.

-Drawing up a cohabitation agreement is a smart, practical step that could save you significant time, money and stress should the relationship end.
-It also helps to avoid the risk of a cohabitation dispute should your relationship end and you cannot agree how to divide your shared property or assets up.
+Drawing up a cohabitation agreement is a smart, practical step that could save you significant time, money, and stress should the relationship end.
+It also helps to avoid the risk of a cohabitation dispute should your relationship end and you can’t agree on how to divide your shared property or assets.

 How our cohabitation solicitors can help